Ailoso/KopruluAchievements/docs/setup/configuration.md

 These values are important for optimization purposes.

-## Add Preload Info
+## Adding Preload Info

-If you have not yet set a Preload Info in your Mod/Map you can add it at this point by heading to the `Top Bar > Mod > Preload Info` or `Top Bar > Map > Preload Info` depending on your case.
+If you have not yet set a Preload Info on your Mod/Map you can add it at this point by heading to the `Top Bar > Mod > Preload Info` or `Top Bar > Map > Preload Info` depending on your case.

 <div class="columns">
 <div class="column is-6">